stopitsgingertime/digital-garden-jekyll-template/_notes/amateur.md

 <p>As Saikat Majumdar and Aarthi Vadde put it in the introduction to their 2020 volume *The Critic as Amateur,* “What would it mean to claim the mantle of the amateur as a way of understanding knowledge better?”</p>

-<p>A broad investigation of the amateur requires looking at history, sociology, psychology, literature and media, and technology.</p>
+<p>A broad investigation of the amateur requires looking at history, sociology, psychology, literature and media, and technology; into their broad but underlooked role conditioning structures of use of technology and media (Gitelman 2014).</p>

 <p>From perspectives on ideas of [[leisure]] and play to chronicles of the ebbs and flows of various nonprofessional and hobbyist communities, this A to Z will provide a brief introduction to a variety of artifacts, concepts, events, and people which can offer insight into the world of the amateur.</p>

 ## Sources

+*Gitelman, Lisa.
+Paper Knowledge.
+Duke University Press, 2014.*

-Vadde, Aarthe, and Saikat Majumdar.
+*Vadde, Aarthe, and Saikat Majumdar.
 “Criticism for the Whole Person.”
-The Critic as Amateur, Bloomsbury Academic, 2020.
+The Critic as Amateur, Bloomsbury Academic, 2020.*